It was 8:00 am & I leapt from bed (something that quite literally, *never* happens in my house). “Did I just hear what I think I heard?”

 If you’re reading this and you haven’t yet started your etsy shop I want you to hear this: the hardest part for some of us can be overcoming the mindset shift in order to *just start*.

 If you’re worried your first sale may never come, think again.
-Meaning: if you love your products there *is* someone out there who is willing to pay you receive it.
-It’s just a matter of finding those people (like through marketing your products).
+Meaning: if you love your products there *is* someone out there who is willing to pay you to receive it.
+It’s just a matter of finding those people (like through your shop marketing and visibility tactics) and landing that sale (with some great listing conversion tactics).

 2: Vet Your Product